-I am a postdoctoral fellow in the Mathematical Biosciences Institute at the Ohio State University.
-Recently, I finished my Ph.
-D. in Applied & Intredisciplinary Mathematics at the University of Michigan under the direction of Daniel B. Forger, Victoria Booth and Trachette Jackson.
+I am a postdoctoral fellow in the Mathematical Biosciences Institute (a NSF Mathematical Sciences Institute) at the Ohio State University.
+I got my Ph.
+D. in Applied & Intredisciplinary Mathematics at University of Michigan under the direction of Daniel Forger, Victoria Booth and Trachette Jackson.
 Before coming to Michigan, I was an undergraduate at Seoul National University in Korea.

-- Dynamical systems: oscillation, coupled oscillator, global stability analysis.
+- Dynamical systems: oscillations, coupled oscillators, and global stability analysis.

 - Inverse problems: existence and uniquness of ODEs for given timecourses.